Click here to sign up for our free daily newsletter.

 Court

-Man responsible for grass fire receives three-month sentence
+Man responsible for setting grass fire receives three-month sentence

 Apr 20, 2026 | 2:32 PM

-A man responsible for a large grass fire north of Prince Albert, has received a three-month jail sentence.
+A man responsible for igniting a grass fire north of Prince Albert, has received a three-month jail sentence.

 However as a result of remand credit, he will be released from custody on Monday.